 Reserve Pilot Program

-In response to feedback received from the faculties, the Library will run a pilot for a Reserve Collection at each campus Library from semester two, 2017.
-At the end of the semester, usage will be analysed and feedback given to academic staff.
+In response to feedback received from the faculties, the Reserve Collection is being run as a pilot at each campus Library through to the end of 2018 and will be reviewed at that time.
+Unit lecturers or coordinators can request that materials deemed to be in high-demand (DVDs, books or other materials) can be placed on Reserve and made available for two-hour loan in the Library.
+At the end of the pilot, usage will be analysed and feedback given to academic staff.

 These materials will be available for two-hour loan in-Library.
 Unit lecturers or coordinators can request that materials deemed to be in high-demand; DVDs, books or other materials, can be placed on Reserve.
 Generally, the lecturer will hand in these materials with a completed submission form.
 Once the items have been processed, they are searchable on the Library website via the Catalogue or a search for Reserve items by either the unit code or the lecturer's name.